murtaugh/HTML5-Reset-WordPress-Theme/readme.md

-#  HTML5 Reset Wordpress Theme (http://html5reset.org)
+#  HTML5 Reset Wordpress Theme [(http://html5reset.org)](http://html5reset.org)

 ## Summary:

-The HTML5 Reset Wordpress theme is a blank theme based on the [https://github.com/murtaugh/HTML5-Reset](HTML5 Reset templates).
+The HTML5 Reset Wordpress theme is a blank theme based on the [HTML5 Reset templates](https://github.com/murtaugh/HTML5-Reset).

 1. A style sheet designed to strip initial files from browsers, meaning you start off with a blank slate.
 2. Easy to customize -- remove whatever you don't need, keep what you do.